Canvas of Hope

 The Pan American Art Projects specializes in art of the Americas with the mission to build a bridge between North and South American cultures by presenting and exhibiting artists from both regions concurrently.
 They deal with emerging to established artists, as well as secondary market paintings, sculpture, and works on paper. www.panamericanart.com

-For media credentials or to schedule an interview with Adam Frange or Zag Adams please email [email protected] For more information about the Belen Art Exhibit visit: www.belenartexhibit.comBe sure to tell them Soul Of Miami sent you!
+For media credentials or to schedule an interview with Adam Frange or Zag Adams please email [email protected] For more information about the Belen Art Exhibit visit: www.belenartexhibit.comIf you love Soul Of Miami, please consider leaving a testimonial.

 Click here to sign up for the Soul Of Miami email list.